WackyWouter/metronome/README.md

 # Metronome

-This is a developer test task for a company I am applying to.
+Technical task for a company I am applying to.